 - A child leaves home or is taken into care.

-- A child over the age of 16 leaves approved education or training or a careers service.
+- A child over the age of 16 leaves approved education or training or a career service.

 - Childcare costs go down by more than £10 per week, or you start receiving help with childcare costs.

-- If you are in a couple, your combined working hours fall to below 30 hours per week.
+- If you’re in a couple, your combined working hours fall to below 30 hours per week.

-- Working hours fall below the minimum needed for working tax credit, which depend on circumstances.
+- Working hours fall below the minimum needed for working tax credit.
+This depends on the circumstances.

-You must also tell HMRC if any of the following occur.
+Tell HMRC if any of the following occur:

-- You go abroad for eight weeks or more.
+- Go abroad for eight weeks or more.

-- You leave the UK permanently or lose your right to reside in the UK.
+- Leave the UK permanently or lose your right to reside in the UK.

-- You reduce your working hours to less than 16 hours per week while claiming childcare costs.
+- Reduce your working hours to less than 16 hours per week while claiming childcare costs.

-- You have been on strike for more than 10 consecutive days.
+- Stay on strike for more than 10 consecutive days.

 If tax credits are overpaid, the overpayment will need to be returned to HMRC.
-To avoid building up an overpayment which will have to be paid back, HMRC should be notified if any of the following occur.
+To avoid building up an overpayment that needs to be paid back.
+HMRC should be notified if any of the following occur:

-- A change in income (if increases or decreases by £2,500 HMRC should be notified immediately so that tax credit payments can be adjusted)
+- Change in income (if increases or decreases by £2,500 HMRC) It should be notified immediately so that tax credit payments are adjusted.

 - Combined working hours for a couple who have children are increased to 30 hours a week or more.